3 and 4 year old Extended Entitlement (30 Hours Childcare)

 You will not be eligible if:

 Either parent earns more than £100,000 a year.

 Either parent is a non-EEA (European Economic Area) national and subject to immigration control and has no recourse to public funds.

-If you are successful in your application you will then be sent a code by HMRC.
-The code will be sent to the Gateway Account that you will set up as you apply.
-This code must be taken to your chosen the childcare provider who will deliver the extended hours entitlement.
+If you are successful in your application you will be sent a code by HMRC.
+The code will be sent to the Gateway Account that you set up when you apply.
+This code must be taken to your the childcare provider who will deliver the extended hours entitlement.
 The Childcare Provider must validate your code prior to the child commencing the extended hours.

-Discuss and agree with your childcare provider about how they are able to offer the funded hours can be taken up with them.
-This may be split across more than one provider but no more than two sites a day.
-The entitlement could be stretched across the year to include holiday periods, if the childcare provider was able to offer this.
-This would also mean a reduction in the number of hours per week for example 22 hours over 51 weeks so that the total 1140 hours (universal and extended entitlement) hours were not exceeded.
+Talk to your childcare provider about how they are able to offer the funded hours.
+Funded hours may be split across more than one provider, but no more than two providers in a day.
+The extended entitlement could be stretched across the year to include school holiday periods, if the childcare provider is able to offer this.
+This would also mean a reduction in the number of hours per week; for example 22 hours over 51 weeks so that the total 1140 hours (universal and extended entitlement) hours were not exceeded.

-Importantly: You must reconfirm your eligibility code every 3 months you will be prompted by HMRC via text or email to log into the Gateway Account and reconfirm your details and eligibility.
+Importantly: You must reconfirm your eligibility code every 3 months, with HMRC.
+HMRC will prompt you to reconfirm via text or email.
+Log into your Gateway Account to reconfirm your details and eligibility.

-If your family falls out of the eligibility criteria, you will be offered a grace period of funding before the additional 15 hours stop.
+If your family falls out of the eligibility criteria, you will be offered a grace period of funding before the extended entitlement of 15 hours stops.